Best Sony TVs 2025: 6 top OLED and Mini LED models recommended by our experts

 Good but not great viewing angles

 TV tech is progressing with such speed that ‘standard’ OLED and QLED TVs are starting to fade into the background as the limelight becomes dominated by QD-OLED and MLA models.
-But before you go feeling sorry for those plucky OLEDs and QLEDs, spare a thought for their even less glamorous siblings, the standard LCD TVs.
-No organic materials, no Quantum Dots and no Mini LEDs; surely a ‘traditional’ LCD TV stands no chance?
+But before you go feeling sorry for those plucky OLEDs and QLEDs, spare a thought for their even less glamorous siblings; the standard LCD TVs.
+No organic materials, no Quantum Dots and no Mini LEDs – surely a ‘traditional’ LCD TV stands no chance?

 Sony’s X90L says otherwise.
 Just as it squeezed seemingly every last drop of performance out of standard OLED technology for its A80L, Sony appears to have squeezed much of the remaining potential out of standard LCD for its mid-range X90L, the latest in a long line of very popular X90 models.

-It may not be a glamorous TV, but thanks to Sony’s excellent care and attention, the X90L is a TV that is a genuine pleasure to watch and to live with.
+It may not be a glamorous TV, but thanks to Sony’s excellent care and attention, the X90L is a TV that is a genuine pleasure to watch and live with.
 If your budget won’t stretch to an OLED (most obviously the A80L), this is a superb option that delivers consistently cinematic and cinematically consistent results.
 An excellent buy.

 Read our full Sony X90L review